vuejs/vuepress/packages/docs/docs/guide/using-vue.md

 ### Access to Site & Page Data

-The compiled component does not have any private data but does have access to the [site metadata](../theme/writing-a-theme.md#site-and-page-metadata).
+The compiled component does not have any private data but does have access to the [site metadata](../theme/writing-a-theme.md#site-and-page-metadata) and [computed properties](./global-computed.md).
 For example:

 **Input**